generaldave/A_Star_Simulation/README.md

 A* search simulator

 - Uing p5js
-- Based on a small series of video by Daniel Shiffman: https://www.youtube.com/watch?v=aKYlikFAV4k
+- Based on a small series of videos by Daniel Shiffman: https://www.youtube.com/watch?v=aKYlikFAV4k

 App visualizes an A* search algorithm.
 The "maze" is to find it's way from the top left corner to the bottom right.
 The black squares represent walls, that are not passable.
 The pastel-ish red are squares that were already evaluated and the pastel-ish green are squares that are in line to be evaluated.